-A managed portfolio of development solutions, drawing on new technological breakthroughs, will be shepherded through the pipeline of research, field evaluation, translation, and scale-up.
+A managed portfolio of development solutions, drawing on new technological breakthroughs, which are shepherded through the pipeline of needs assessment, R&D, field evaluation, and off-campus scale-up.

-A rich network of international partners will ensure that innovations are sourced, refined, tested, and scaled through collaboration between experts in the U.S. and in developing economies.
+A rich network of international partners ensures that innovations are sourced, refined, tested, and scaled through collaboration among experts in the U.S. and in developing economies.

-A new field of Development Engineering (DevEng) will be launched, including a curriculum and minor for PhD students, a peer-reviewed Journal of Development Engineering, and fellowships to support research and education.
+A new academic field of Development Engineering (DevEng) launched in 2014, including a curriculum and minor for PhD students, a peer-reviewed Journal of Development Engineering (coming in 2015), and fellowships to support research and education.

-To create a rich exchange of knowledge and learning within and beyond the USAID Higher Education Solutions Network (HESN), DIL will produce a series of “State of the Science” conferences that will disseminate findings and expand collaborations.
+To create a rich exchange of knowledge and learning within and beyond the USAID Higher Education Solutions Network, DIL publishes about both successes and failures, and produces a series of “State of the Science” conferences that disseminate findings and expand collaborations.